 Many studies correlate a modification of behavior caused by the presence of music.

 Just think: A fast rock song played loud, will make you feel like Michael Schuhmacher when you drive and this will have an impact on your speed!

-- requires less cognitive effort and acts unconciously.
+- Requires less cognitive effort and acts unconsciously.

 - Helps with memorability.